 I am the owner and founder of the SoundTek Studio.

-It is a project studio with seperate recording room for high-quality recordings.
+It is a project studio with a separate recording room for high-quality recordings.

-My DAWs are Ableton Live 9 Suite and Studio One 3 Pro.
-Additional I use Native Instruments Komplete Ultimate 10 and some Waves VST-Plugins.
+My DAWs are Ableton Live 10 Suite and Studio One 4 Pro.
+Additional I use Native Instruments Komplete Ultimate 10 and Waves Platinum VST-Plugins.

 In my studio I am composing and producing Soundtrack (Sampler, Synthesizer and Studio-Recording), field-Recording for Atmo and Soundeffects.

 Contact me through the green button above and let's get to work.

 Q: What are you working on at the moment?